 As published authors, Lift Consulting’s Shawn, Ryan, and Robert Quinn are recognized thought leaders on what it takes for business leaders to be a force for positive change.
 Casting “business speak” aside, they bring immediacy and relevance to the concepts they believe in.

 Lift: Becoming a Positive Force in Any Situation, by Ryan W. Quinn and Robert E Quinn (Publisher, 2009).
 Would you rather exert positive influence or actually embody it?
 What difference would doing so make in your own life and in the lives of those with whom you work and live?
 And what stops you?
 In Lift, the authors guide this personal inquiry into the fundamental state of leadership, allowing you to uncover the ways you’re holding yourself and others back.
-Lift was named Book of the Year by Utah State University’s Jon H. Huntsman School of Business and the Commonwealth of Virginia’s Albemarle County Public Schools, and as one of the Best Leadership Books of 2009 at LeadershipNow .
+Lift was named Book of the Year by Utah State University’s Jon H. Huntsman School of Business and by the Commonwealth of Virginia’s Albemarle County Public Schools, and as one of the Best Leadership Books of 2009 at LeadershipNow .

 Positive Organizational Scholarship: Foundations of a New Discipline, coedited by Robert E. Quinn, Kim Cameron, and J.E.
 Dutton (Berrett-Koehler Publishers, 2003).
 Embracing positivity as an organizational science, Quinn and two coeditors compiled 23 chapters that represent the best thinking on the subject.
 The result brings together a broad range of views that, taken together, present a cohesive picture of the state of the art and the future it promises.